Ivan-Sergeyev/matroid-decomposition-verification/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to [MatroidDecompositionTheoremVerification]

-Thank you for your interest in contributing to [Project]!
-We welcome contributions from the community and appreciate your efforts to improve the project.
-Please follow the guidelines below to ensure a smooth contribution process.
+Thank you for your interest in contributing to [MatroidDecompositionTheoremVerification]!

-...
+We welcome all contributions from the community and appreciate your efforts to improve the project.